Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 Return flights home.
 For those leaving for the USA, your flight leaves at 10 AM and arrives in New York at 3:15 PM - the same day but with an increase of 7 hours for the time difference between Cairo and New York.
 For those traveling to the UK the time difference is 2 hours.

 Or you can extend your stay in Egypt with extra tours or hotel nights.
+You might want to begin a Nile Cruise, a Petra & Jordan trip or one of our other Extensions.
 Contact Us for rates.

 There may be changes to this itinerary due to circumstances beyond our control.